Scott's 50s Biography

 3) student's creative expression of the basic info & concepts thru any medium: writing, acting, & drawing.

-My hope was that my student's would unleash their creativity & imagination evidencing a passion for their own effort; that they develop the courage to 'stand on the edge of the cliff, spread theerir wings & leap forward into the abyss."
+I My hope was that my students would unleash their creativity & imagination evidencing a passion for their own effort; that they develop the courage to 'stand on the edge of the cliff, spread their wings & leap forward into the abyss."

-Anecdote 1: student's complaint: a junior at the very top of her class commented in front of her mother and our parent teacher meeting, and she did not like my method of teaching.
-Excepted her comment respectfully, but after this semester and all grades and exams were turned in, she wrote me a personal note saying 'Thank you for teaching me a new way to think."
+Anecdote 1: student's complaint: a junior at the very top of her class commented in front of her mother and our parent-teacher meeting, that she did not like my method of teaching.
+I noted her comment respectfully, but after this semester and all grades and exams were turned in, she wrote me a personal note saying 'Thank you for teaching me a new way to think."

 Anecdote 2: student's mom’s concern/request: At the parent-teacher conference a mom said her son worked late at night on my projects.
 She asked me to advise him not to.
 I responded respectfully, of course, that, "I cannot do that because it is exactly what I am trying to promote -- for the rest of their life, an unquenchable passion."

-Eventually, I replaced the standard, dry, boring, often wrong or biased textbooks my own trusted quality resources, an college text book (georgraphy), & interetsting National Geographic-type book sets.
+Eventually, I replaced the standard, dry, boring, often wrong or biased textbooks with my own trusted quality resources, a college text book (georgraphy), & interesting National Geographic-type book sets.

 Chilkoot Trail lesson plan: [pplk: ….] also some PIKs at ‘Chilkoot Trail PIKs’ fld.
 AK video (???)

-engage gauge student minds & energies in & outside of class.
+My goal was to engage student minds & energies in & outside of class.

-Creating interesting & challenging 2 week timed projects & min-projects was an all consuming time & energy commitment; 1½ weekend days & ¾ of all Xmas, Spring & summer breaks.
-No la la beach life here. 😀 based on and classroom management of rooted mutual student-teacher respect.
+Creating interesting & challenging 2 week timed projects & min-projects was an all-consuming time & energy commitment; 1½ weekend days & ¾ of all Xmas, Spring & summer breaks.
+No la-la-beach life here. 😀 based on classroom management of rooted mutual student-teacher respect.

 Anecdote: Professor Gary Render: In UW's College of Education class I asked Professor, Gary Render, what I might do about my disdain for anxiety-generating ‘testing’.
 He looked at me seriously & said, “Stop testing.”
 At the time I chuckled at his heresy, but his retort came back later as I prepared my 3rd year’s curriculum.
 I developed a new system